 Frequently Asked Questions (FAQ)

-- Upon successful completion of the Notice of Intent to Homeschool, you will be given a Receipt of Notice of Intent to Homeschool.
+- Upon successful completion of the Notice of Intent to Homeschool, you will receive a Receipt of Notice of Intent to Homeschool.

 - Our department will notify the last public school attended that the Notice of Intent to Homeschool has been filed in our office.